fishingpvalues/masterthesis/notes/structure.md

 - Temporal data partitioning (training, validation, test)
 - Feature selection: identification of relevant features from event logs
 - Order reconstruction from process data
-- Methodical implementation of the theoretical V&V concepts** (→ Reference to 2.2)
+- Methodical implementation of the theoretical V\&V concepts** (→ Reference to 2.2)

 ### 4.3 Machine Learning-Based Validation Approach

 - Simulation model for the generation of synthetic event logs
-- Classification-based deviation detection as a unified V&V approach** (→ Reference to 2.2 and 3.3)
+- Classification-based deviation detection as a unified V\&V approach** (→ Reference to 2.2 and 3.3)
 - Hyperparameter optimization and model selection
 - Artificial error injection to validate the approach (→ Reference to 6.3)